 Theatrical recovery has been occurring at a different pace in markets around the world.
 Gower Street has been tracking everything that has been happening since March’s almost-global closure; observing growth across different markets and regions.
 Early growth was slow.
 Between shutdown and the end of July growth was hard to see, beyond efforts to re-open venues, generating a global box office of just $0.5 billion.

 However, from August things started to pick up.
 Global box office for the month hit $1 billion.
 September added another $860 million.
-After six months of growing losses the global box office finally saw percentage loss retract, with box office to the end of September tracking 73% behind an average of the previous three years – a 1-point improvement from the end of August.
+After six months of growing losses the global box office finally saw percentage loss retract, with the box office to the end of September tracking 73% behind an average of the previous three years – a 1-point improvement from the end of August.

 This week Gower Street looks at where the box office made globally since the beginning of August has been coming from, both regionally and by key markets.